MetaMask/SIPs/SIPS/sip-30.md

 No changes are required to the snap manifest.

-### Client wallet implementation
+### Client Implementation

+#### Entropy Sources

 If a snap requests a list of available entropy sources, and it has the permission to do so, the wallet MUST return a list of `EntropySource` objects.

+The client MUST have a primary entropy source, which is used when no source is specified.
+In the list of available entropy sources, the primary source MUST be marked as `primary: true`.

+#### Handling Entropy Requests

 If a snap requests entropy and includes the `source` parameter for an entropy source of type `mnemonic`, the wallet MUST return entropy corresponding to that source, if it exists.

 If the source does not exist, the wallet MUST respond with an error.

-If the request does not include the `source` parameter, the wallet MUST return entropy from the default source.
+If the request does not include the `source` parameter, the wallet MUST return entropy from the primary source.

+#### Creating Accounts

-A client wallet MAY invoke the `keyring.createAccount` method with an `entropySource` parameter in the `options` object.
+A client  MAY invoke the `keyring.createAccount` method with an `entropySource` parameter in the `options` object.

 The `entropySource` parameter MUST be a string which uniquely identifies the entropy source to use.
-It is not guaranteed to be the same string visible to any other snap, but should always refer to the same source in the context of interactions between the snap and the client wallet.
+It is not guaranteed to be the same string visible to any other snap, but should always refer to the same source in the context of interactions between the snap and the client.

-#### Snap implementation
+### Snap Implementation

-If a snap is asked to create an account via `keyring.createAccount`, and the `entropySource` parameter is provided, and the snap requires entropy to create an account,the snap SHOULD request the entropy from the specified source.
+If a snap is asked to create an account via `keyring.createAccount`, and the `entropySource` parameter is provided, and the snap requires entropy to create an account, the snap SHOULD request the entropy from the specified source.

 ### New RPC Methods

 #### `snap_listAvailableEntropySources`

 The method returns an array of `EntropySource` objects, each representing an available entropy source.
-It is intended that the snap will display this list to the user.
+The Snap MAY choose to display this list to the user.

 ```typescript
 const entropySources = await snap.request({